Eve00000/website/content/news/XXXX-XX-XX-mixxx-2-4-1-released.md

 We are available to get you started.
 [Translators Wanted](https://mixxx.org/get-involved/#translators)

-####Who's writing this?
+#### Who's writing this?

 Music was my first love and it will be my last.
 I like music, from Aaliyah to ZZ Top, from A Capella and Classical Aria's to Zouk, as long as it has a soul.
 Since I was very young I discovered the power of music, it can strengthen or change emotions.
-When I was thirteen (in the 80's) I started making my own radioshow for myself, playing discs I found in my fathers (huge) collection.
+When I was thirteen (in the 80's) I started making my own radio show for myself, playing discs I found in my fathers (huge) collection.
 A family party started my DJ-career, I felt the joy of sharing music, making people happy with it, make them want to dance.

 In the late 90's I got involved with BPM Studio, a superb but dated program.
 Dated because it was only compatible with MP3 and WAV.
-Soundquality was and is very important for me, the term audiophile describes me very well, so I don't want to make a compromise in the audioquality.
+Soundquality was and is very important for me, the term audiophile describes me very well, so I don't want to make a compromise in the audio quality.
-Believe me, in the 90's, early 00's harddrivespace wasn't that obvious and WAV-files took a lot of space.
+Believe me, in the 90's, early 00's harddrive space wasn't that obvious and WAV-files took a lot of space.

 BPM development stopped about ten years ago and Traktor worked fine for me until a couple of years ago.
 I could no longer trust and rely on Traktor for live gigs and I rediscovered Mixxx, with the versions 2.3.5/6 a big step was made.

-I found a controller-mapping file (+10 years old) for my denon HC4500 that worked fine.
+I found a controller-mapping file (+10 years old) for my Denon HC4500 that worked fine.
-My first test: Auto-DJ (autopilot in traktor)
+My first test: Auto-DJ (autopilot in Traktor)
 The software must be able to play music for days without an error = test of hardware and software.
 Mixxx passed the test gloriously.
-So started playing around with Mixxx, I started importing my live-library, playlists, crates and history, found some minor bugs which I discussed on the forum and in bugreport.
+So started playing around with Mixxx, I started importing my live-library, playlists, crates and history, found some minor bugs which I discussed on the forum and in bugreports.

 I got more and more interested.
 I found some translation problems so I offered to make the Dutch translate of the Mixxx-application.